PeterFavero/Auto-HD/README.md

 ## Introduction

 Welcome to this repository! _SharprAI_ is a performance-critical chrome extension focussed on using generative AI to enhance low-quality or pixelated video in the user's browser in real time.
 Our long-term goal is to revolutionize streaming by eliminating the need for anyone to stream low-quality video using our service.
+This README contains a technical overview of how _SharprAI_ functions, simple setup instructions for how to start upscaling video on your machine within a few minutes (coming soon), and a technical deep-dive of our software's functionality in detail (coming soon).

 ## Technical Overview